New Party (Taiwan)

 The New Party (NP; 新黨 (Xīn Dǎng); Hakka: Sîn Tóng), formerly the Chinese New Party (CNP), is a Chinese nationalist political party in the Republic of China (Taiwan).

 The New Party was established in 1993 due to a split from the Kuomintang by members of the New Kuomintang Alliance, who were dissatisfied with Kuomintang Chairman Lee Teng-hui.
 In the 2000 presidential elections, the party symbolically nominated Li Ao as its candidate, but both Li and the party encouraged party members to support former Kuomintang member James Soong.
 It won one seat in the 2001 legislative elections, and saw significant support in the 2005–06 municipal elections, though its influence has waned since then.

 The New Party is considered to be on the right-wing or the far-right of the political spectrum.
-It strongly supports unification with China under the "one country, two systems" formula and opposes Taiwanese independence.
+It strongly supports unification with China under the "one country, two systems" formula and opposes Taiwan independence.
 The New Party's "one country, two systems" plan proposes to establish a unified Chinese nation between the People's Republic of China and the Republic of China.
-The Party's proposal also includes that after reunification, Taiwan would reduce the size of its military, stop purchasing U.S. equipment, and criminalize Taiwanese independence.
+The Party's proposal also includes that after reunification, Taiwan would reduce the size of its military, stop purchasing U.S. equipment, and criminalize Taiwan independence.

 History

 The New Party was formed on 22 August 1993 out of a split from the then-ruling Kuomintang (KMT) by members of the New Kuomintang Alliance.
 Members of the Alliance had accused KMT Chairman Lee Teng-hui of autocratic tendencies and moving the party away from Chinese unification.
 Co-founders of the New Party included Chen Kuei-miao.
 Originally, the party wanted to keep the name of the faction, but was prevented from doing so due to the similarity of names.
 The name "New Party" was seemingly inspired by the contemporary electoral success of the Japan New Party.

 At this time, the party favored direct presidential elections, the ideals of Sun Yat-sen, voluntary service instead of military service, and "equal protection of human rights."
 The party also called for direct flights between Taiwan and the mainland, speaking of a "Great Chinese Common Market."

 In the mid-1990s, the New Party attracted support from the KMT old guard as well as young urban professionals.
 The New Party was aided by former Finance Minister Wang Chien-shien and former Environmental Protection Administration Director Jaw Shaw-kong, who had charismatic and clean images.

+In January 1997, the Chosun Ilbo, a conservative South Korean newspaper, reported that the New Party, along with the Patriot Alliance Association, was a "far-right" and "anti-Korean"; the report stated that they had torn up the South Korean national flag in protest against the South Korean government and pro-environmental South Korean demonstrators who opposed the Lee Teng-hui administration's attempt to transfer Taiwan's nuclear waste to North Korea's territory through negotiations with the North Korean government.